tel: +48 22 499 98 98

 • They are highly resistant to demagnetization by external magnetic sources,

-• Key role in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment or other advanced devices.
+• Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: